amber-johnson/cache-size-identification/README.md

 ### Key files
 Please review the Python script I have placed in this folder, which shows how I used Python with the Pandas package to structure and analyze data from the selected tools.

-If you are interested in our project results, please review the PDF also placed in this file.
+If you are interested in our project results, please review the PDF also placed in this folder.

 ### Background